mansi75/Unbounded-by-Dell-Technologies/README.md

 ## Dataset
 The dataset is public dataset taken from the Kaggle.
 This dataset contains anonymized data from Hospital Sírio-Libanês, São Paulo and Brasilia.
 All data were anonymized following the best international practices and recommendations.

+<a id="usage"></a>
+## Usage
+The project gives prediction with an accuaracy of more than 90%.
+An excel file is to be uploaded on the web app which gives a csv file, containing the prediction result of the patients whether they need ventilator/ICU or not.